GaryS007/Portfolio-Project-4/README.md

 * It uses django-allauth to provide the necessary settings for user authentication for the following fields:
     - Username (Required)
     - Password (Required)
+* During the login process the user can tick 'Remember Me' if they want their logins saved.
 * The form can be submitted by clicking the Sign In button.
 * The User will be redirected to the homepage upon successful login.
 * A convenient hyperlink to the Register page is displayed incase the user doesn't have an account.